NexQuake / Documentation

 Trunk

 Per-client browser↔UDP tunnel library.
 One Trunk manages the runtime state — VirtualIP pool and active session registry — and produces per-client Session instances via Trunk.NewSession.
-A pluggable Transport (e.g. WebSocket) carries binary frames with a 2-byte big-endian port header, which the session demultiplexes to UDP datagrams aimed at a localhost backend.
+A pluggable Transport (e.g. WebSocket, WebTransport) carries binary frames with a 2-byte big-endian port header, which the session demultiplexes to UDP datagrams aimed at a localhost backend.
 Each client is assigned a deterministic 127.x.x.x VirtualIP so the backend sees distinct source addresses.

 Import path: github.com/0xBrsm/NexQuake/nexus/trunk Module: github.com/0xBrsm/NexQuake/nexus (src/nexus/go.mod)